Is it a good idea to let your Siberian Husky (whether puppy or adult) off lead? The short answer is “no”, but the long answer is “maybe”. Here’s why…

 Have a look around for sporting grounds such as baseball parks or specialist dog training parks that are set up for this kind of training.
 That means no gaps, and a fence high enough for a Husky to jump over.
 You might be lucky enough to have such a place near you.
 Ideally, as your confidence grows you want to try larger enclosed parks, preferably with people and dogs around, and we will explain why later.

-What about outdoors areas with no fences and boundaries?
+What about outdoor areas with no fences and boundaries?
 At the initial stage, always choose safe places, away from cars and highways.
 Take your husky into the open field once you gain enough confidence.
 This madness is worth seeing!
 Husky racing through space at sound speed.
 Nature is the best place to practice obedience.
 He/she will be grateful to you.
 It is noticed that the Siberian rarely escapes from open, viewed space.

 What do you want is to avoid the areas in which you might lose the visual sight of your dog.
 Also places where small animals roam such as squirrels or cats.

-How to train a Husky to come?
+How to train a Husky to come on request?

-Husky recall training is the key to reaching the end goal of feeling comfortable having your dog off leash.
+Husky recall training is the key to reaching the end goal of feeling comfortable having your dog off-leash.
 The ability to call back your dog on demand is critical to keeping him or her out of danger and not be a nuisance to you and others around you.

 Your work starts in your own yard.
 You should be able to call your Husky to you at any time and they will arrive.
 Initially, you might need to use food rewards to associate your words with the desired behavior.
 For example, if you yell “Cassie, come!” you want your dog Cassie to stop what is she doing, run up to you, stop and sit.